minicomp/ed/documentation.md

 {:.poetry}
 ~~~

-The `{:.poetry}` tells the processor to think of the lines above as poetry.
-Because this segment of poetry exists in the 'narrative' layout, and because it is part of a blockquote, we need to signal to the processor to process each stanza this way.
-The `{:.poetry} syntax is an example of Kramdown class assignments to block-elements.
+The `{:.poetry}` tag at the end tells the processor to think of the lines above it as poetry.
+The `{:.poetry} syntax is an example of kramdown class assignments to block-elements.
+Because this segment of poetry exists in the 'narrative' layout, and because it is part of a blockquote, we need to signal to the processor to process poetry this way, so that the right class is invoked in the stylesheet.
+Notice also the `^` separating the stanzas.
+This bit of kramdown syntax helps us separate the stanzas while staying within the blockquote.

 ---